Made for Each Other (1971 film): Plot

-On Christmas Eve, Guido “Gig” Panimba (Joseph Bologna) and Pandora “Panda” Gold (Renee Taylor) each morosely wander the streets of Manhattan and later join an emergency group therapy meeting designed to help the participants break self-destructive patterns.
+On Christmas Eve, Guido “Gig” Panimba (Joseph Bologna) and Pandora “Panda” Gold (Renée Taylor) each morosely wander the streets of Manhattan and later join an emergency group therapy meeting designed to help the participants break self-destructive patterns.
 Each person lists his or her neuroses, ranging from bed-wetting to paranoia.

 When it is Panda's turn, we learn she is there on her 4th emergency session.
 She declares herself a failure as an actress, singer, dancer and woman, and launches into a long description of her life and many disastrous love affairs.
 We learn about Panda's past, in which her mother repeatedly assures her that she will be famous while her father repeatedly abandons them for affair after affair.
 To escape her unhappy home life, young Panda immerses herself in Hollywood movies, often imitating movie stars such as Rita Hayworth.
 By the time she is nineteen, Panda tries to attract her father's attention by displeasing him, and to that end moves in with a married, Chinese boyfriend.
 When her father learns of this, he dies of a heart attack, and at the funeral, his many lovers hysterically blame Panda for his demise.
 Her next boyfriend ends up leaving her for another man.
 She works as a hostess of a television quiz show and a nightclub performer, but she gives up both professions to go live in England with her latest boyfriend, whom she caught sleeping with two other women.
 Panda then enthusiastically announces her "comeback" at an upcoming cabaret revue and invites everyone in the session to come and see her.

 Gig, a newcomer to therapy, claims that he has no problems, and when the other participants goad him to be honest, he gets up to leave.
 Within minutes, however, he returns and announces that he caused his last girlfriend to attempt suicide.
 Gig recounts his past.
 He has little privacy from his parents and sisters and is made to feel guilty about his sexual urges.
 After his mother convinces him that love requires purity, and lust must be violently purged, Gig begins to treat women cruelly and eventually tries to join the seminary, but is soon caught in a tryst with a maid.
 Gig briefly joins the military, where he embraces an enemy soldier in joy upon learning that the man is not dead.
 Returning to America, Gig fails to prosper in his father's barbershop and instead goes back to college, where his African studies major horrifies his parents.
 He then embarks on relationship after relationship, leaving each woman in heartbreak until the latest, tried to kill herself.